Frequently Asked Questions (FAQs)

 Who may apply for a grant on behalf of a child?

 Anyone can apply for a grant.
-Applications are frequently received from the child’s GAL, social worker, foster parent, relative caregiving, or a child could also apply on their own behalf.
+Applications are frequently received from the child’s GAL, social worker, foster parent, relative caregiving, or a child on their own behalf.
 Grants are available for children currently placed in foster care with open cases in Hennepin and Ramsey counties.

 What supporting materials should accompany the grant application?

 - A program brochure, link to the item requested, price list, or and documentation that describes the goods or services

 - Caregiver Support Statement – Only if requesting an experience that requires the foster parents to drive the youth to and from, OR if the request is for a computer.